hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 ### AfterRun/BeforeRun

-The timestep methods are called by a timestep thread and each thread will do a loop over its timestep methods.
+The timestep methods are called by a timestep-thread and each thread will do a loop over its timestep methods.
 In some cases before this loop begins or after this loop ends, some additional logic is required.
 For example initialization of the ThreadState object is needed when the loop starts, or updating some shared state when the loop completes.
 This can be done using beforeRun and afterRun methods.
 Multiple beforeRun and afterRun methods can be defined, but the order of their executed is unfortunately not defined, so be careful with that.

 The beforeRun and afterRun methods accept the ThreadState as argument, but this argument is allowed to be ommitted.